aprashant21/Todolist_Application/README.md

 At First, TODOLIST fragment is added in the middle by Fragmentmanager and then after clicking on the add button below it is replaced.

-There is no data at first as showing in the below images:
+There is no task at first as showing in the below images:

 <img src="images/no_data.jpg" alt="no_data_image" height="400px" width="200px" />     <img src="images/no_data.gif" alt="no_data_image" height="400px" width="200px" />

+After clicking in the plus button, Frame layout is replaced using Fragment manager and we can see the only center view is changed and we are in the TODOADD fragment.

+Task can be added in the following ways as shown in image below:

 <img src="images/add_task.jpg" alt="ADD TASK IMAGE" height="400px" width="200px" />     <img src="images/add_task.gif" alt="ADD TASK GIF" height="400px" width="200px" />